Adaptive Identification with Guaranteed Performance Under Saturated-Observation and Non-Persistent Excitation: Introduction

-The first paper that established the strong consistency of estimators for general stochastic regression models with saturated (binary-valued) observations under non-PE condition appears to be \cite{ZZ2022}, where a recursive projection Quasi-Newton type algorithm was proposed and analyzed.
-The non-PE condition used in \cite{ZZ2022} is similar to the weakest possible signal condition for stochastic linear regression model with uncensored observations (see \cite{lw1982}), which can be applied to non-stationary stochastic dynamical systems with feedback control.
-However, there are still some unresolved fundamental problems, for instances, a) How should a globally convergent estimation algorithm be designed for stochastic systems with general saturated observations? b) What is the asymptotic distribution of the estimation error under non-PE condition? c) How to get a useful and computable probabilistic estimation error bound under non-PE condition when the length of data is finite?
+The first paper that establishes the strong consistency of estimators for stochastic regression models under general non-PE conditions for a special class of saturated observations (binary-valued observations) appears to be \cite{ZZ2022}, where a single-step adaptive quasi-Newton-type algorithm was proposed and analyzed.
+The non-PE condition used in \cite{ZZ2022} is similar to the weakest possible signal condition for a stochastic linear regression model with uncensored observations (see \cite{lw1982}), which can be applied to non-stationary stochastic dynamical systems with feedback control.
+However, there are still some unresolved fundamental problems, for instance, a) How should a globally convergent estimation algorithm be designed for stochastic systems under general saturated observations and non-PE conditions? b) What is the asymptotic distribution of the estimation error under non-PE conditions? c) How to get a useful and computable probabilistic estimation error bound under non-PE conditions when the length of data is finite?

-The main purpose of this paper is to solve these problems, by introducing a two-step Quasi-Newton type adaptive identification algorithm, by refining the stochastic Lyapunov function approach, and by applying some martingale inequalities and convergence theorems.
-Besides, Monte Carlo method is also found quite useful in computing the estimation error bound.
-As we mentioned in the introduction, binary-valued observations are only special cases of saturated observations, and in this sense, the current investigation may be regarded as a continuation of the authors' work \cite{ZZ2022}, but with considerably different contents in the proposed algorithms, the main theorems and the theoretical analyses.
+The main purpose of this paper is to solve these problems by introducing an adaptive two-step quasi-Newton-type identification algorithm, refining the stochastic Lyapunov function approach, and applying some martingale inequalities and convergence theorems.
+Besides, the Monte Carlo method is also found quite useful in computing the estimation error bound.
+The key feature of the current adaptive two-step quasi-Newton (TSQN) identification algorithm compared to the adaptive single-step quasi-Newton method is that the TSQN algorithm has improved performance under non-PE conditions.
+The main reasons behind this fact are as follows: (i) The scalar adaptation gain of the single-step quasi-Newton method is constructed by using only the fixed given {\it a priori} information about the parameter set, whereas the scalar adaptation gain of the current TSQN algorithm is designed by using the online information to have it improved adaptively. (ii) A regularization factor is also introduced in the TSQN algorithm, which can be taken as a ``noise variance" estimate to improve the adaptation algorithm further.
 To be specific, the main contributions of this paper can be summarized as follows: